 My hobbies include auctions, live & on-line, which feeds my collecting habit.
 I collect comic books, lunch boxes, toys, antique phonographs & radios, anything old & interesting.
 I enjoy movies; I play a good round of bad golf on occasion & enjoy getting together for a good meal with friends.

 My life changed on March 20, 2004, I went to work on a Saturday morning & didn’t go home for 7 weeks, I suffered an Aortic Dissection & was life-flighted to Morgantown.
-By the grace of God & with the help of some talented surgeons, I survived open heart surgery at Ruby Memorial Hospital.
+By the grace of God & a talented team of surgeons, I survived open heart surgery at Ruby Memorial Hospital.
 I now have a man-made Aortic Heart Valve clicking away in my chest.
-This is my 40th year in radio & I still love it.
-I host the 3 to 7 shift on WDNE 98.9 FM.
-Join me for the Drive @ Five.
+I’ve been in radio for 42 years & I still love it.

 I host the 7 to Midnight show, where we feature 30 Minute Music Marathons, on 94.7 WELK